We are committed to making our site accessible, inclusive and user friendly for everyone.

 We have monitoring in place to review the accessibility of the site on an ongoing basis.
 We use this monitoring to identify and fix any new issues that arise.

-The accessibility of the website is reviewed every month and we fix any issues arising based on the monthly report.
+The accessibility of the website is reviewed every quarter and we fix any issues arising based on the monthly report.